howardpchen/ink2md/README.md

 it automatically.

-The installer also updates `llm.prompt_path` to point at `/opt/pdf2md-monitor/prompts/default_prompt.txt`.
-If you provide a custom prompt, store it somewhere readable by `pdf2md-monitor` and adjust the config to match.
+The installer also updates `llm.prompt_path` to point at `/opt/pdf2md-monitor/prompts/default_prompt.txt`, and rewrites the Obsidian Git settings to use the generated deploy key and known-hosts file under `/etc/pdf2md-monitor/ssh`.
+If you provide a custom prompt or different Git credentials, store them somewhere readable by `pdf2md-monitor` and adjust the config to match.

 ### Manual Installation